 • analyze your business strategy and decide if the time is right to move your communications to the cloud

-• if you plan to purchase new hardware inventory for the office, order it on time to be present where you move to the new location
+• if you plan to purchase new hardware inventory for the office, order it on time to be present when you move to the new location

-Move your business telephony to the cloud and optimize the equipment that you take with you to the new location!
+Move your business telephony to the cloud and optimize the equipment you take to the new location!

 Step 5 Secure data and manage your network security by relocation

-If you already use a cloud-based telephony solution or you plan to switch to it in your new location, make sure your Internet connection is running all the time as all your outbound and inbound calls go through the internet.
+If you already use a cloud-based telephony solution or plan to switch to it in your new location, ensure your Internet connection runs all the time, as all your outbound and inbound calls go through the Internet.
 Now you can benefit from your advanced communications system and redirect your calls to your smartphone or other mobile devices.
 It means your clients will still reach you, and you will not miss any important calls.

-Find the best solution to create a backup for any voice communication data during the office move.
-Whatever storage solution you choose, make sure you can access your data and have it up and running seamlessly in your new premises.
+Find the best backup solution for any voice communication data during the office move.
+Whatever storage solution you choose, ensure you can access your data and have it up and running seamlessly in your new premises.